About this Program

 Paralegals play a vital role in the legal profession, providing key support services to attorneys in both public and private practice.
 Paralegal training has also grown in importance as many states — especially Washington — look to expand access to affordable legal representation, particularly in the areas of housing, family law and health care.
 As a result, job growth in the field is extremely robust.

-In this certificate program, you’ll gain a solid understanding of the U.S. legal system and acquire the key knowledge and skills needed to work as a paralegal or in a related role.
-We’ll explore major aspects of court systems, hearings, trials and laws and explore essential subjects such as litigation, legal research, contracts, technology and professional ethics.
+In this certificate program, you’ll gain a solid understanding of the U.S. legal system and acquire the knowledge and skills needed to work as a paralegal or in a related role.
+We’ll explore major aspects of court systems, hearings, trials and laws and consider essential subjects such as litigation, legal research, contracts, technology and professional ethics.

 ▸ Related Article: